AmarTanveer/memoryGame/README.md

 ***Goal:***
 The goal was to provide users with an engaging gaming experience that challenges their memory and concentration skills.

-***Impact:***
-The final release of the app impacted hundreds of users, providing them with hours of entertainment and mental stimulation.

 ***Key Features:***
 Users can choose between player-vs-player (PvP) and player-vs-CPU (PvC) modes.
 I've implemented a smart CPU player for PvC mode to offer a challenging single-player experience.